 Why do dogs urinate when excited?

 Puppies under 1-year-old of age usually urinate when they get excited, and they typically grow out of it.
-However, excitement peeing of dogs usually happens while playing, when unfamiliar people visit, or when you come home and this habit doesn’t disappear overnight.
+However, excitement peeing usually happens while playing, when unfamiliar people visit, or when you come home.
+This habit doesn’t disappear overnight.
 You need patience and understanding toward training your dog out of this behavior.
-Luckily, here are some tips that can help you stop the excitement of urinating of your dog.

 How to stop excitement urination?